 J1 Hardship Waivers: Waving Physical Presence Requirement

-I found Ranchod Law Group after a long search and contacting about two-dozen different lawyers (including some very famous law firms in the nation) over a course of more than 6 months…” (read this testimonial)
+I found The Ranchod Law Group after a long search and contacting about two-dozen different immigration attorneys (including some very famous law firms in the nation) over a course of more than 6 months…” (read this testimonial)

 J1 Hardship Waivers

 J1 Visa holders are generally subject to a two-year home-country physical presence requirement (foreign residence requirement).
 This means that after completion of the period covered by your J1 Visa you have to go back to your home country for two years prior to changing status in the United States or obtaining your lawful permanent residence (greencard).
 As a J1 Visa holder you are subject to this requirement for one or more of the following reasons:

 - you participated in a program involving an area of study or field of specialized knowledge that has been designated as necessary for further development of your home country and appears on the Exchange Visitor Skills List for your home country; and/or